Director of corporate communications, Insurance Information Institute

 Is Nationwide a good insurance company?

-After reviewing Nationwide's offerings and comparing these with our insurance editorial team's assessment of more than 100 other insurance companies, we determined that Nationwide might be a good company for drivers and homeowners looking for personalized insurance coverage and banking products.
+After reviewing Nationwide's offerings and comparing these with our insurance editorial team's assessment of more than 100 other insurance companies, we determined that Nationwide might be a good company for drivers and homeowners looking for personalized insurance coverage at an affordable price point.

 The insurer offers a range of insurance products and robust optional coverage types that might help you build the coverage that you need.
-Plus, Nationwide has a relatively high AM Best financial strength rating and favorable customer service and claims handling scores according to the NAIC complaint index and J.D.
+Nationwide has a high AM Best financial strength rating, plus, for its auto and homeowners products, favorable customer service according to the NAIC complaint index and positive claims handling scores based on J.D.
 Power studies.
-Still, you may want to talk with current Nationwide policyholders before deciding if the company is right for you.
+Still, you may want to talk with current Nationwide policyholders before deciding if the company is right for you, especially since some J.D.
+Power auto insurance scores for overall satisfaction vary so greatly by region.

 What are real-life customers saying about Nationwide?

 If you don’t know anyone who has Nationwide, you might consider reading public forums, such as Reddit and TrustPilot, to get a broad range of opinions.
-Contributors frequently point out the company’s low rates and wide availability, but within the past year, more users have been discussing the company’s uptick in non-renewal practices and poor claims service.
+Contributors frequently point out the company’s low rates and wide availability, but within the past year, more Nationwide insurance reviews from users mention non-renewal practices and poor claims service.

 Reddit User 1*